v3lip/PhishingSpammer/README.md

 Phising Spammer is written purely in Python, with few libraries which makes it very easy to use and get going.

+### How to use

+First, generate a settings.json by running the generator.
+The generator will ask you a couple of questions,

 ### Installation

 Phising Spammer requires [Python 3.8.*](https://www.python.org/) to run.